sarahtanja/himb-summer22/methods/apex-el-setup.md

 During the initial setup I downloaded the Apex Fusion app on my phone, and made an account that I can access/login to from my phone app or on the [Apex Fusion](https://apexfusion.com/apex) web account.

 Once through the initial setup, the brain and energy bar both had solid orange lights.
-The solid orange light indicates
+The solid orange light indicates they are connected to a network

 #### Link up PMs